williamjsdavis/CIDER2022-tutorial-1/README.md

 # MATLAB

+We will be using MATLAB in the official IDE (interactive development environment).

+Requirements:
+ - MATLAB with the free 30 day trial (you should have already downloaded and set up this)

 ## Getting started

-Everyone should have downloaded MATLAB with the free 30 day trial

 In the tutorial I will go over:
-- IDE (interactive development environment)
+- IDE overview
 - Using the command window
 - Using the editor
 - Navigating folders and path